joetjo/OLA/res/ReadMe.md

 - Vault name hardcoded and not taken from configuration file

 ## Majors
-- Parsing failure in report configuration are visible only in console ( so old-debug must be used when updating the report setup json file )
+- Parsing failure in report configuration are visible only in console ( so ola-debug must be used when updating the report setup json file )
 - Stop scanning game while report generation is in progress ( access to VAULT might be invalid )
 - Report generation : path ref seems to select file outside the requested folder...
-- game installed while OLA is running are not refreshed properly ( install icon not enabled for example - to test mode )

 ## Other remarks
 - mapping support to parent folder when game executable is generic ( supported by SGSGL, not integrated in OLA )